Dangerously (song)

 "Dangerously" is a song by American singer-songwriter Charlie Puth.
 It was sent to Italian radio stations as the fourth and final single from his debut studio album Nine Track Mind, on December 2, 2016.
+A pop ballad that deals with heartbreak, "Dangerously" was composed after Puth was inspired by singer Bruno Mars' 2010 hit single "Grenade".

+Background and composition

+"Dangerously" is a pop music ballad that was composed after Puth was inspired by Bruno Mars' 2010 hit single "Grenade".

+Reception

+It was reported that by 9 December 2016, "Dangerously" had received over 17 million streams across YouTube and Spotify.
+The song charted in South Korea in 2023 after K-pop girl group member Ahyeon of Babymonster did a cover that went viral.

 Music video

 The official music video was released on November 2, 2016, on YouTube.
 It was directed by Aya Tanimura.
-It has more than 128 million views as of July 2022.
+The music video was described by Teen Vogue as deeply vulnerable and emotionally compelling, critics praised it's message about heartbreak and storytelling.
+It has more than 162 million views as of May 2024.